ivomarvan/quick_faces/README.md

 `python3 main_example.py`

+## Versions
+Still in development, no stable version yet.

 ## Todo list (for the near future):
 - Wrap the entire process to a **command line** with parameters and/or with a configuration file.